junmian/tifa-piano/README.md

 This is a mini version of a virtual piano with eight musical notes using the tonic sol-fa notation: Do, Re, Mi, Fa, So, La, Ti, Do.

 ## Project Idea
 The idea came from one of my favourite games: Final Fantasy 7.
-The concept of this playable piano website is inspired by the side quest of returning to Nibelheim to play on Tifa's Piano to obtain her ultimate Limit Break.
-In the game, the song is:
+The concept of this playable piano website is inspired by the side quest of returning to Nibelheim to play on Tifa's piano to obtain her ultimate Limit Break.
+In the game, the song is: <br>
 <img src="https://raw.githubusercontent.com/junmian/tifa-piano/main/assets/images/playstation-piano-song.png" alt="song" title="Song">

 Similarly, on this piano website, the song can be played by pressing the keys on the keyboard: d, r, m, t, l, d, r, m, s, f, d, t, d.